Girolamo Prigione

 Girolamo Prigione (12 October 1921 – 27 May 2016) was an Italian prelate of the Roman Catholic Church who worked in the diplomatic service of the Holy See from 1951 to 1997.
 He became an archbishop in 1968 and from then until retirement held positions at the rank of apostolic delegate or apostolic nuncio in several countries, including almost twenty years in Mexico where he became a controversial figure.

 Early years

 Prigione was born in Castellazzo Bormida and ordained a priest on 18 May 1944.
 He entered the diplomatic service of the Holy See in 1951.
 He fulfilled assignments in Italy, Great Britain, the United States and Austria, and also served as a delegate at the International Atomic Energy Agency in Vienna.

 Pope Paul VI appointed him Titular Archbishop of Lauriacum and Apostolic Nuncio to El Salvador and Guatemala on 27 August 1968.
 He received his episcopal consecration on 24 November 1968 from Cardinal Amleto Giovanni Cicognani.

 He was appointed Apostolic Delegate to Ghana and Nigeria (a single title) on 2 October 1973.
 (Note: On 2 October 1973 he was named Delegate to West Central Africa, which became the Delegation to Ghana and Nigeria on 10 December.)
+He executed the rite of Pontifical coronation for the image of Our Lady of Charity granted by Pope Paul VI for Mexico in 15 August 1974.

 On 29 April 1976, he was named Apostolic Pro-Nuncio to Nigeria.